So, what do you do when you can’t swim and your idea of a bike ride is a pootle round the park on this…?

 You enter a triathlon of course!
 In six weeks time!
 Six weeks is plenty of time to learn how to swim, ride a road bike and link it all up with running right? …right?

 I’ll rewind.
 A couple of weeks ago the very lovely John at Chobani contacted me saying he had a challenge for me.
-He told me that Chobani are sponsoring this years Jenson Button Trust Triathlon and did I fancy getting involved and blogging the journey?
+He told me that Chobani are sponsoring this years Jenson Button Trust Triathlon and did I fancy getting involved and ging the journey?
 Now then.
 Never in a bazillion years did I ever think I could do a triathlon but my instant thought was “yes!”.
 Because I truly believe that you can do anything you put your mind to.
 You’re only made stronger but the things that challenge you and I am always up for a challenge.
 And I’d been meaning to learn how to swim for ages anyway, so it’s the perfect thing to kick start my journey to all-time life ambition to be a professional surfer babe (it is NOT too late).

 I did hesitate.
 Was this a seriously retarded thing to do?
 Will I come dead last?
 Will I actually drown?
 What if I crash my bike and break myself?
 All this and more went through my head.
 I sent Dayve (currently in Alaska) a big message explaining the opportunity Chobani had offered and explaining my concerns but also my overwhelming urge to say yes and he came back simply saying “I think in the last two years you’ve proved that anything is possible.
 Go for it. x“.
 Well, I had to do it now.